Koenkk/zigbee2mqtt.io/docs/advanced/zigbee/01_zigbee_network.md

 ### The Network and Transport layers

 The Network and Transport layers are where the routing, security and transport between the various nodes in a Zigbee network are defined.
 This includes things like the network encryption model.
 This is also where the difference between the controller, routers and end-nodes is defined in the Zigbee network - see [device types](#device-types).
 There is one other Zigbee concept that I’ll put at the transport layer; the concept of Endpoints.
 Similar to ports in TCP/IP, Endpoints allow each physical device to have multiple virtual devices on the network.
-For example, a 3-gang zigbee switch might have a single radio, and hence only one MAC address and only one zigbee network address, but have three endpoints - one for each switch.
+For example, a 3-gang Zigbee switch might have a single radio, and hence only one MAC address and only one Zigbee network address, but have three endpoints - one for each switch.
 Each endpoint can then run a single ‘switch’ interface.

 ### The application layer